rvrsh3ll/Azure-App-Tools/README.md

 ### Python Flask Redirector
 The redirector acts as a "dumb" redirector unless you modify the variables in application.py.
 See below.

-Protect your servers with a secret header per my blog at [Harding Your Azure Domain Front]("https://medium.com/@rvrsh3ll/hardening-your-azure-domain-front-7423b5ab4f64")
+Protect your servers with a secret header per my blog at https://medium.com/@rvrsh3ll/hardening-your-azure-domain-front-7423b5ab4f64

 Be sure to comment the first HEADER variable and then uncomment HEADER and HEADER_KEY to use magic headers in application.py.
 HEADER = None